 I’m not saying stabs are useless!
 A few weapons, like long spears and polearms, can stab at very long distances without the slowness of swings.
 Stabs are the normal way to target particularly high-value locations like eyes and gaps in armor; there are even stabbing weapons like the estoc that lessen the extremely high TH penalties for these.

 So there are special uses for that pointy tip on your weapon, beyond just poking at the juicy parts of a torso.
-That said, edged cuts also have specialty powers.
-They’re far superior to thrusts in crippling a foe’s limbs, and far superior again versus certain monster types (like weird homogenous creatures).
-When hewing necks, cuts enjoy both high basic damage and a powered-up damage multiplier.
+That said, cutting swings also have specialty powers.
+They’re far superior to impaling thrusts in crippling a foe’s limbs, and far superior again versus certain monster types (like weird homogenous creatures).
+When hewing necks, cutting swings enjoy both high basic damage and a powered-up damage multiplier.
 And, of course, a cutting weapon, not some poking thing, is what you need for hacking at jungle vines and locked treasure chests.

 In the battle between cutting and impaling, we can call the “special features” competition a wash.
 Let’s go back to plain old “hacking and stabbing the torso” combat.
 Shouldn’t the sw/thr multiple ideally be lower, so stabbing is actually a valid option once in a while?